Can Your Nails Show Signs of an Illness?

 Color, thickness and shape may signal health issues

-Here is an overview of the most common nail changes, what may be causing them and when to see a doctor.
+Here is a summary of common nail changes, what may be causing them and when to see a doctor.

 Thin or soft nails